puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Task control

 - «async»: define how long to wait at max for a task to finish. (ad hoc → -B)
-- «poll»: Intervall at which ansible checks back if task has finished.
+- «poll»: Interval at which ansible checks back if task has finished.
 Default: 10sec (ad hoc → -P)
 -  Fire and forget: «async = x » AND «poll = 0»

 <!-- .slide: class="master-content" > -->